 II.
 The law.

 There are bound to be differences in the legal system of your home country versus the country you’re moving to.
 First and foremost, check what kind of behaviors might get you in trouble (and how much trouble exactly 😉 ).
 For example, drinking alcohol in public is strictly prohibited in Qatar.
 Also, know your rights when it comes to other people’s actions towards you.
-Example: begging is an offense in Qatar, if someone bothers you asking for money and you want them to leave you alone, tell them you’ll notify authorities, they will disappear instantly.
+For example: begging is an offense in Qatar (the country has a well-functioning public charity system), if someone bothers you asking for money and you want them to leave you alone, tell them you’ll notify authorities, they will disappear instantly.

 7. One final look at the situation in your home country: cancel whatever you won’t need!

 Things such as telephone, internet connection, or utilities.
 I’m pretty sure not all of them will continue being useful to you after you’ve moved!
 Contact the providers and cancel all the services you won’t be needing.
 Also, have a look at your bank accounts.
 Before I left for Qatar, I canceled all my Polish bank accounts except for the savings one – that one I would need, obviously.